 Israel moved to [Hebrew: entered] Egypt; Jacob lived for a time [Hebrew: lived as a resident foreigner] in the land of Ham [Africa]… He sent his servant Moses, and Aaron, whom he had chosen.
 They executed his miraculous signs among them, and his amazing deeds in the land of Ham.

-Egypt is translated from the Hebrew and Aramaic: Mizraim as Mizra is a son of Ham.
-He was located in Northern Africa with two of his three brothers.
+Egypt is translated from the Hebrew and Aramaic: Mizraim, for Mizra is a son of Ham.
+He was located in Northern Africa with two of his three brothers and later all three.

 Psalm 78:50-52 and 106:21-22